ImanolTorres84/CST438Project/README.md

 # PawsConnect

 Open this project in the devcontainer and you should be able to run `npm install` then `npm run dev` to start work.
+You need to install docker for this.
+Please download it here: https://www.docker.com/products/docker-desktop/

 ## Developing